hung-phan/generator-rails-react-browserify/README.md

 ## Usage for Rails 4.*

-Firstly, create Ruby on Rails project with normal `rails` command, but skip it bundle:
+Create Ruby on Rails project with normal `rails` command, but skip gem bundling:

 ```bash
 $ rails new app-name --skip-bundle
 ```

-Finally, initiate the generator:
+Then, initiate the generator:

 ```bash
 $ cd app-name
 $ yo rails-react-browserify
 ```

 Answer 'Yes' to all 'Overwrite' actions.
-Then config the 'config/database.yml' if you use different database than sqlite3.
+Then update 'config/database.yml' if you use different database than 'sqlite3'.

 ## Application template
 I define all the react components with suffix __.js.jsx.coffee__ based on [react-rails](https://github.com/reactjs/react-rails).